the-teachingRSE-project/competencies/competencies.md

 The day-to-day work of many RSEs often includes teaching activities to improve the RSE-related skill-set of researchers, e.g. in university courses, workshops or one-on-one.
 Therefore, RSEs' work often includes both the use of and the contribution to pertinent teaching materials.
-Various organizations and initiatives provide courses and workshops to convey software-related capabilities aimed at the research community.
+Various organisations and initiatives provide courses and workshops to convey software-related capabilities aimed at the research community.
 Often they make their training material available as Open Educational Resources permitting free access, re-use, adaptation and redistribution.